Azure network security overview

 There are two types of name resolution you need to address:

-- Internal name resolution – internal name resolution is used by services on your Azure Virtual Networks, your on-premises networks, or both.
-Names used for internal name resolution are not accessible over the Internet.
+- Internal name resolution.
+This is used by services on your virtual networks, your on-premises networks, or both.
+Names used for internal name resolution are not accessible over the internet.
 For optimal security, it's important that your internal name resolution scheme is not accessible to external users.

-- External name resolution – external name resolution is used by people and devices outside of your on-premises and Azure Virtual Networks.
-These are the names that are visible to the Internet and are used to direct connection to your cloud-based services.
+- External name resolution.
+This is used by people and devices outside of your on-premises networks and virtual networks.
+These are the names that are visible to the internet, and are used to direct connection to your cloud-based services.

 For internal name resolution, you have two options: